Coffee-Channel is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Stronger and more flavorful.
 Many say the coffee is stronger and more flavorful coming from a pod.
 This makes sense because there is more surface area for the water to extract the coffee.

 Eco-friendly.
-Pods are much eco-friendlier, as their packaging is minimal, and they often come in biodegradable paper.
+Pods are much more eco-friendly, as their packaging is minimal, and they often come in biodegradable paper.

 Better smell.
 You get that amazing freshly brewed coffee smell because the grounds aren’t hidden away in a plastic container like they are with a K-Cup.